AN/APQ-116 radar family: AN/APQ-171

 Improved AN/APG-146 terrain-following radar by Texas Instruments for F-111C/F, developed by Texas Instruments in the mid- eighties with the objective of replacing the four different TFR models used across the USAF F-111 fleet with a single type.
 While the old TFR had an MTBF around 20 hours, MBTF for the AN/APQ-171 is better than 50 hrs.

 AN/APQ-172

-Improved AN/APQ-162 TFR for RF-4C.
+Improved AN/APQ-162 TFR (Terrain-Following Radar) for RF-4C.